top of page

 • 3 min read

-So, you know me - queen of spreadsheets and schedules.”
+So, you know me - queen of spreadsheets.
+Empress of itineraries.

-Naturally, I had BIG plans to conquer the Magaliesburg Mountain Range: trail-hopping and sunrise-chasing.
+Naturally, I had BIG plans to conquer the Magaliesburg Mountain Range for the weekend: trail-hopping and sunrise-chasing.

 But, predictably, nothing went according to plan.
-And weirdly… that’s what made it great.
+And somehow… it was brilliant.

 Except it wasn’t terrible.